The Public Angling Estate is open except for Portavoe Reservoir. For the latest information visit Angling news and

-All public libraries are closed until further notice.
-All mobile libraries and Homecall services have been stopped and all events in public libraries have been cancelled.
+All public libraries are currently closed.
+All mobile library, Homecall services and library events are currently cancelled.

 LPS Customer Information Centres closures

 LPS offices and Customer Information Centres remain closed, however most phone lines are now open.
 Urgent queries can be sent to LPS by email.
 Find out more at: further information, contact details and updates on LPS .

 You can find information about marriages and civil partnerships during the coronavirus restrictions at these links: